Fused $L_{1/2}$ prior for large scale linear inverse problem with Gibbs bouncy particle sampler: Numerical experiment

 \subsection{Comparison}

-We compare our method against three state of the art methods for Bayesian CT restoration~\cite{yao2016tv,uribe2023horseshoe,casella2010penalized}, which are briefly described below. \begin{enumerate} \item \textbf{Total variation Gaussian prior}~\cite{yao2016tv} with Bayesian inference implemented with the preconditioned Crank-Nicolson MCMC sampler (\textbf{pCN})~\cite{cotter2013mcmc}.
-This is a popular edge-preserving prior, enabling model the sharp jumps in the unknown, which often occur in medical images. \item \textbf{Edge-preserving horseshoe prior}~\cite{uribe2023horseshoe} with the corresponding posterior sampled by the Gibbs sampler (\textbf{Gibbs}).
-This prior is constructed by putting horseshoe shrinkage\cite{carvalho2010horseshoe} to the increment of each pixel.
-Both this prior and our Fused $L_{1/2}$ prior belongs to the global-local shrinkage family~\cite{polson2014bayesian}. \item \textbf{Fused horseshoe prior}.
+We compare our method against three state of the art methods for Bayesian CT restoration~\cite{iordache2012total,yao2016tv,banerjee2022horseshoe}, which are briefly described below. \begin{enumerate} \item \textbf{Total variation Gaussian prior}~\cite{yao2016tv} with Bayesian inference implemented with the preconditioned Crank-Nicolson MCMC sampler (\textbf{pCN})~\cite{cotter2013mcmc}.
+This is a popular edge-preserving prior, enabling model the sharp jumps in the unknown, which often occur in medical images. \item \textbf{Fused horseshoe prior}.
 We notice that, in recent papers for linear inverse problem,~\cite{uribe2023horseshoe} put horseshoe prior to the increment of each pixel for edge-preserving property.
 They used Gibbs sampler to evaluate posterior mean as estimator.
 Concurrently,~\cite{dong2023inducing} put horseshoe prior to each pixel for sparsity promotion.
 They proposed the block coordinate descent algorithm to find the posterior mode as estimator.
-For the CT reconstruction problems discussed in Section \ref{sec:results}, we found that the method proposed by~\cite{uribe2023horseshoe} doesn't work for Shepp–Logan Phantom and Walnut Phantom.
 Motivated by the construction of the fused bridge prior in equation (\ref{eq:fused_prior}), we put the horseshoe shrinkage to both pixel and its increment.
-We refer to this prior as fused horseshoe prior.
-This prior has been used in normal sequence models in statistics literature~\cite{banerjee2022horseshoe} and has excellent performance in our numerical studies.
-The corresponding posterior sampling only requires a minor modification of the Gibbs sampler discussed in~\cite{uribe2023horseshoe}.
-See Section A of the supplementary for details. \item \textbf{Fused LASSO prior}~\cite{casella2010penalized} with the corresponding posterior sampled by proximal Langevin dynamic (\textbf{PLD})~\cite{durmus2018efficient,durmus2022proximal}.
+Such prior is called fused horseshoe prior has been used in graph denoise in statistics literature~\cite{banerjee2022horseshoe} and has excellent performance in our numerical studies.
+Both this prior and our Fused $L_{1/2}$ prior belongs to the global-local shrinkage family~\cite{polson2014bayesian}.
+The corresponding posterior sampling only requires a minor modification of the Gibbs sampler(\textbf{Gibbs}) discussed in ~\cite{uribe2023horseshoe}.
+See Section A of the supplementary for details. \item \textbf{Fused LASSO prior}~\cite{iordache2012total} with the corresponding posterior sampled by proximal Langevin dynamic (\textbf{PLD})~\cite{durmus2018efficient,durmus2022proximal}.
 This prior is the combination of total variation prior and LASSO prior (i.e. $\gamma_{1}=\gamma_{2}=0$ in equation \ref{eq:fused_prior}).
 For the fused LASSO prior, rather than assigning the hyper prior, we tune the hyper parameter $\lambda_{1}$,$\lambda_{2}$ and $\lambda_{3}$ manually.
-Then the prior has log-concave density, which is required by PLD algorithm.
+When $\lambda_{3} = 0$, this prior is just total variation prior.
+Fused LASSO prior has log-concave density, which is required by PLD algorithm.
 In addition, we use the ADMM algorithm~\cite{boyd2011distributed} to solve the proximal operator involved.
-See Section B of the supplementary for details. \end{enumerate} In the later section, we refer different methods by the abbreviation of their posterior sampling approach.
-Since there are two versions of horseshoe prior and both of them used Gibbs sampler for Bayesian inference, we use $\textbf{Gibbs}$ to refer to Bayesian inference with Edge-preserving horseshoe prior and $\textbf{Gibbs*}$ for the other.
-To ensure a fair comparison, all hyer parameters involved in the competing methods are either manually tuned optimally or automatically chosen as described in the reference papers.
+See Appendix D for details. \end{enumerate} In the later section, we refer different methods by the abbreviation of their posterior sampling approach.
+To ensure a fair comparison, all hyper parameters involved in the competing methods are either manually tuned optimally or automatically chosen as described in the reference papers.In addition, all the methods are started with same initialization.
 It is important to determine the hyper parameters for both the fused $L_{1/2}$ prior and the sampling algorithm Gibbs-BPS; therefore, details for tuning these hyper parameters will be thoroughly discussed in section~\ref{sec:hyper-setting}.